 Traditional IRA contribution rules:

 Anyone with earned income is allowed to contribute to a traditional IRA.
 The question is: How much of that contribution is deductible.
-(Remember: traditional IRA contributions reduce your taxable income on a dollar-for-dollar basis up to a maximum of $6,000 in 2020 ($7,000 if you’re 50 or older).)
+(Remember: traditional IRA contributions reduce your taxable income on a dollar-for-dollar basis up to a maximum of $6,000 in 2022 and $6,500 in 2023 ($7,000 and then $7,500 if you’re 50 or older).)